Useful information on Anthony Nolan, the stem cell donor register and blood cancer

 - Over 2,000 people in the UK are in need of a bone marrow or stem cell transplant every year.

-- 75% of UK patients won’t find a matching donor in their families.
-So they turn to us to find them an unrelated donor.
+- Only one in three patients will have a matching donor in their family.
+That means two thirds of people turn to Anthony Nolan to find them an unrelated donor.

 - We give a chance of life to three people every day.

-- Every day, at least 5 people start their search for a matching unrelated stem cell donor.
+- Every day, at least five people start their search for a matching unrelated stem cell donor.

-- Last year we helped around 1300 people receive a stem cell transplant; getting a second chance of life.
+- Last year Anthony Nolan helped around 1300 people receive a stem cell transplant; giving them a second chance of life.

 - Last year we searched for donors for 300+ children who couldn't find a match within their family.